dirtycomputer/O2M_attack/Readme.md

-# Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models
+# Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models

-This is the official repository for the paper [Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models](https://arxiv.org/pdf/2405.20775).
+This is the official repository for the paper [Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models](https://arxiv.org/pdf/2405.20775).

 ## Abstract